-Nationally, he is a past chair of the Wills, Estates and Trusts Section of the Canadian Bar Association (the “CBA”), and past as Deputy Chair of the Canadian Branch of the Society of Estate and Trust Practitioners (“STEP”).
-Provincially, in Manitoba, he is a past chair of the Wills and Estates Section of the provincial bar association, and a past chair of the Winnipeg Chapter of STEP.
-Internationally, he is now a member of the Worldwide Council for the Society of Trust and Estate Practitioners, governing an organization with members in more than 20 countries.
+Nationally, he is a past chair of the Wills, Estates and Trusts Section of the Canadian Bar Association (the “CBA”), and a past Deputy Chair of the Society of Estate and Trust Practitioners (“STEP”).
+Internationally, he sat as a member of STEP’s Worldwide Council from 2013 to 2016.
+He has also filled various roles at a provincial level, serving as co-chair of the Wills and Estates Section of the Manitoba Bar Association, and chair of the Winnipeg Chapter of STEP.

 As an author, he wrote Capacity and Undue Influence, an eight-hundred page textbook published by Carswell in 2014 canvassing the law relating to the transfer of wealth by will, gift, and trust, and with attacks on those transfers.
 A second edition was published in 2019.
 As a prior project, he coauthored ten editions of a textbook for Carswell entitled The Taxation of Trusts, a Practitioner’s Guide, dealing with taxation and planning issues relating to trusts and estates.
 John is also a regular contributor of articles, practice notes, and case comments appearing in The Estates, Trusts and Pensions Journal.

 Founding Editor of The National Concordance, he created a compendium that assembles and compares succession laws across Canada, jointly published on-line by the CBA and Westlaw ECarswell.
 He is one of the Associate Editors of The Estates and Trusts Reports.

 As a lecturer, he speaks across Canada for STEP, law societies, and bar associations.